storynory/marni-content/blog/my-perfect-day.md

 excerpt: My prefect day in rural Shabbingdon
 draft: false
 ---
 It was winter.
 The snow was lying thick on the ground .
-But in my secret garden, shiny blackberries were growing on the hedges like magic in Richmond.
+But in my secret garden, shiny blackberries were growing on the hedges like magic in Richmond Park.